-Alex Salmond, Scottish Independence Leader Charged With Attempted Rape, Sexual Assault
+Alex Salmond, Scottish Independence Leader, Charged With Attempted Rape, Sexual Assault

-Alex Salmond, the former first minister of Scotland has been charged with a number of counts of sexual assault and attempted rape.
+Alex Salmond, the former first minister of Scotland, has been charged with a number of counts of sexual assault and attempted rape.
 Salmond has been under investigation by Scottish police for several months after allegations surfaced that he had sexually harassed a number of women.

-The Washington Post is reporting that Salmond, 64, was in court today, and though he lost his position in 2017, he led his party for twenty years and led Scotland in its bid for independence in 2014.
+The Washington Post is reporting that Salmond, 64, was in court today.
+Though he lost his position in 2017, he led his party for 20 years and led Scotland in its bid for independence in 2014.

 Salmond pleaded not guilty in the Edinburgh Sheriff Court and made a brief statement afterward.